adamwen829/wechat_sdk/README.md

 weixin_sdk
 ==========

-A Weixin SDK used by pyhon
+A Weixin SDK used by python